-Drivers going at incredibly high speeds are common as are various forms of ‘stunt driving' such as drifting and street skating (where people hang on to the car door and put one or both feet on the ground as the car pelts along at ridiculous speeds) are far more common than you might imagine.
+Drivers going at incredibly high speeds are common, as are various forms of ‘stunt driving' such as drifting and street skating (where people hang on to the car door and put one or both feet on the ground as the car pelts along at ridiculous speeds) are far more common than you might imagine.

 While many of these drivers appear to be very adept, they are doing incredibly dangerous stunts in the middle of traffic which has led to Saudi Arabia having a very high traffic accident rate.

 Generally speaking, the police will issue an accident report, which you will then have to take to the traffic police station.
 Once there, this will need to be stamped multiple times in different queues, and this can take a fairly long time, expect most of the morning and be glad if it's quicker.
-This report is necessary as insurance companies will not pay for any work without one.
+This report is necessary, as insurance companies will not pay for any work without one.

-Much like the UAE, this temperature pattern reaches a peak in July and August, when anyone who can go somewhere else cooler tends to do so, and most things in the nation tend to slow down to a very slow pace.
+Much like the UAE, this temperature pattern reaches a peak in July and August, when anyone who can go somewhere cooler tends to do so, and most things in the nation tend to slow down to a very slow pace.

 The seaside town of Jeddah and other coastal regions have more moderate temperatures, however the humidity tends to be fairly high, reaching 85-100% humidity regularly.
-Many travellers find this even more uncomfortable than the higher yet drier heat of the interior, especially at night when sleep becomes difficult in such humidity.
+Many travelers find this even more uncomfortable than the higher yet drier heat of the interior, especially at night when sleep becomes difficult in such humidity.

-Elevated mountainous regions tend to stay somewhat cooler, with the city of Tarif rarely reaching temperatures above 35o C and the Asir region even cooler.
+Elevated mountainous regions tend to stay somewhat cooler, with the city of Tarif rarely reaching temperatures above 35oC and the Asir region even cooler.

-Winter brings a change in the pattern, with inland desert areas such as Riyadh, averaging daytime temperatures of only 7o C, and easily falling below zero during the night.
+Winter brings a change in the pattern, with inland desert areas such as Riyadh, averaging daytime temperatures of only 7oC, and easily falling below zero during the night.
 Every now and then, this even brings light snow to the southern mountains.

 Although Saudi Arabia is one of the driest countries in the world and the empty quarter, the Rub al Khali, seldom receives rain, it does rain in Saudi Arabia, although this is generally confined to one or two torrential outbursts that tend to affect most of the country.